-The system will automatically scan invoices issued in your accounting system – Xero, Quickbooks, Sage, NetSuite.
+The system will automatically scan invoices issued in your accounting system – Xero, QuickBooks, Sage, NetSuite and others.
 It will allocate revenue to the correct month based on text in the invoice itself.
 As a simple example, the system will split an ‘annual’ invoice over 12 months.

 Why ScaleXP is the best solution for unearned revenue recognition